 Integrated AutopilotAdd an Affordable AFCS

 All it takes is the addition of Garmin’s affordable GSA 28 “smart” servo units to give your G3X a range of autopilot capabilities similar to those provided by our top-end flight control technology.
 You have the option of purchasing 1 servo (roll only), or 2 servos (pitch + roll) to add the level of capability you want.
 Even better, the Garmin servo provides a built-in interface to drive a customer supplied trim servo at no extra cost.
 When the autopilot is off, the servo provides speed scheduling for the manual trim commands.
 When the autopilot is on, the servo adjusts to constantly keep the aircraft trimmed.
 It also features a gear train with engagement clutch and the ability to back drive the brushless DC motor, providing multiple levels of safety without the use of a shear pin.
 Plus, servo software updates are done over the CAN bus using the G3X SD card, eliminating the need to send the servo back to the manufacturer for updates.

 The optional GMC 305 control panel is a dedicated interface unit that provides advanced autopilot modes like indicated airspeed hold, independent flight director, and third axis yaw damper (when installed with appropriate servos).
 A control wheel integrated into the GMC 305 makes for easier pitch, vertical speed and airspeed adjustments.
-Plus, for added safety, the panel’s advanced LVL mode button commands automatic recovery from steep or unusual attitudes — enabling the autopilot to return your aircraft to straight-and-level flight.
+Plus, for added safety, the panel’s advanced LVL mode button commands the autopilot to help restore your aircraft to straight-and-level flight.
 And because the servos interface directly with the ADAHRS, the GMC 305 allows for standalone operation of the autopilot in the unlikely event of a display loss.
 Installation of the system is simple and straightforward, with industry-standard servo mounting kits available — as well as airframe-specific versions for the popular Van’s RV series (RV-4/6/7/8/9/10 models).